-Local government legislation has never restricted questions that can be asked in relation to provision of services, although EC rules apply in the same way to service and workforce matters.
-Where the proposed contract involves provision of a service, and all or part of the service is relevant to the authority's duty to promote race equality, you can also use your pre-qualification questionnaire to assess providers' capacity to meet relevant race equality service delivery criteria.
+If the proposed contract involves provision of a service, and race equality is a core requirement, it is appropriate to use your pre-qualification questionnaire to assess suppliers' capacity to meet relevant race equality service delivery criteria.

-At this stage, you are looking for a sufficient number of suppliers with an acceptable race equality 'track record' in service delivery, relevant to the service that will be the proposed contract.
-Where suppliers have no directly relevant previous experience, which may often be the case, look for firms that can provide evidence of their capacity to meet the required race equality standard.

-You will need to develop some further questions (see model questions, below), and an objective framework to assess the replies.
+At this stage, you are looking for a sufficient number of suppliers with an acceptable race equality 'track record' in service delivery, relevant to the service that will be provided under the proposed contract.
+Where suppliers have no directly relevant previous experience, which may often be the case, you can look for firms that can provide evidence of their capacity to meet the required race equality standard.
+You will need to develop some further questions (see model questions below), and an objective framework to assess the replies.

-Model pre-qualification questions for contracts for services in which race equality is a core requirement
+Model pre-qualification questions for contracts for services in which race equality is a core requirement21

 - 1. Is it your policy to comply with your statutory obligations under part III of the Race Relations Act 1976 (which applies in Great Britain), or equivalent legislation that applies in any other jurisdiction in which your firm operates.
-Accordingly, is it your practice not to discriminate directly or indirectly on grounds of colour, race, nationality, or ethnic or national origins in the provision of education, housing, goods, facilities, or services, or other public functions ('provision of services') to the public? - 2.
+Accordingly, is it your practice not to discriminate directly or indirectly on grounds of colour, race, nationality, or ethnic or national origins in the provision of goods, facilities, or services to the public or carrying out other functions of a public nature22 ('provision of services')? - 2.
 In the last three years, has any finding of unlawful racial discrimination in relation to non-employment matters been made against your organisation by any UK court, or in comparable proceedings in any other jurisdiction? - 3.
 In the last three years, has any contract with your organisation been terminated on grounds of your failure to comply with: - a) legislation prohibiting discrimination; or - b) contract conditions relating to equal opportunities in the provision of services? - 4.
-If the answer to question 2 or 3 is yes, what steps have you taken as a result of that finding or termination of contract? - 5.
-Do you have a written policy on equal opportunities or race equality in relation to the provision of services?
+If the answer to questions 2 or 3 is yes, what steps have you taken as a result of that finding or termination of contract? - 5.
+Do you have a written policy on equal opportunities or race equality in relation to the provision of services? - 6a Is the policy referred to in question 5 set out in: - a) instructions to managers; - b) instructions to staff; - c) a staff conduct or disciplinary code; and - d) leaflets or other literature available to the public? - 6b If you do not have a written policy, how otherwise can you demonstrate that you promote race equality in providing services? - 7.
+In any previous or current contracts for ... (specify general type of goods / services in proposed contract, for example, catering), or any similar activity, did you: - a) take any steps to guarantee equality of opportunity in access to these services by different racial or other groups; or - b) provide goods or services appropriate to the special needs of any particular group?

-27. In practice, you could combine the employment questions and the service questions in a single questionnaire, provided your explanations make it clear that you are looking for evidence in relation to two different aspects of suppliers' race equality practice.
+^{21.} In practice, you could combine the employment questions and the service questions in a single questionnaire, provided you make it clear to suppliers that you are looking for evidence in relation to two different aspects of their race equality practice.